 Oh, but before you continue, make sure to take a look at our video with Desiree Martinez on unwrapping holiday social media marketing.

 10 evergreen tips for every holiday social media marketing campaign

-Holiday season refers to a period from Thanksgiving Day to Christmas.
-But, what about all of the other major holidays before these such as:
+The holiday season refers to a period from Thanksgiving Day to Christmas.
+But what about all of the other major holidays before these, such as: